 Federal regulations permit drivers to spend 11 hours at a time on the road.
 The Insurance Institute for Highway Safety (IIHS) reported that many truck drivers admitted to exceeding the number of permitted driving hours despite federal regulations.

-If we find that a trucker’s drowsiness caused your accident, this constitutes negligence.
-We could pursue both the trucker and their employer for damages.
-Your lawyer might find that one or more of the following elements contributed to your crash:
+If we find that a trucker’s drowsiness caused your accident, this constitutes negligence, and we can pursue both them and their employer for damages.
+During our investigation, we may find that one or more of the following elements contributed to your crash:

 - Impaired driving.
 Some truckers use stimulants and other drugs to stay awake for long periods.
 Any mind-altering substance can impede one’s ability to drive safely.